 4) Write a short reflective essay: Reflection is an important part of learning and it's a good skill to have in your professional life.
 Your Award reflective portfolio is an opportunity to look back on your extra-curricular activities and demonstrate how much you've learnt.
 Your short reflective essay will bring together everything you've done towards achieving your Plymouth Award.

 Your Higher Education Achievement Report

-Every year, as thousands of our students graduate on Plymouth Hoe, they receive degree certificates which record the academic successes amassed during their studies at Plymouth University.
+Every year, as thousands of our students graduate on Plymouth Hoe, they receive degree certificates which record the academic successes amassed during their studies at University of Plymouth.
 But many of our graduates do much outside the classroom which could go unrecorded.

 Your Higher Education Achievement Report (HEAR) will recognise and record any extra-curricular activities which are formally recognised by the University – for example being a Student Ambassador.

 A framework of 'future-facing' attributes that will help you navigate your whole university experience in both your taught curriculum and your extra-curricular activities.Learn how the Plymouth Compass guides you

 Plymouth Extra: a catalogue of extra-curricular activities to enhance your graduate attributes

 From learning a new language to making a difference within the community, there are nearly 250 activities available, with countless ways to get involved and enhance your employability skills.Get involved, meet new people and enhance your skills

 13:00 - 15:00 (Tuesdays and Wednesdays)